CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 There are four different types of cards in _MECCG_: sites, characters, hazards and resources.
 Images of the various card types are shown on the color inserts in the center of the book.

 Site cards have a map image on the card back, and a white or gray parchment background.
-The site type is indicated by a symbol in the upper left-hand comer of the card.
+The site type is indicated by a symbol in the upper left-hand corner of the card.
 A key to these symbols is on the back of this booklet.
 Havens for Wizard players, and Darkhavens for Ringwraith players, are special sites with a star icon in the upper left corner.

 Character cards have a blue background for Wizard decks, and a rusted purplish iron background for Ringwraith decks.
 Characters in Wizard decks are called heroes, and characters in Ringwraith decks are called minions.